-High tourist season may well be upon us but the chances to get away from it all and enjoy the stellar highlights of South America are plentiful
+High tourist season may well be upon us but the chances to get away from it all and enjoy the best places in South America in August are plentiful.

 Whilst skiing and snowboard adventures await adrenalin-junkies in Patagonia, the Central Andes welcome the largest number of yearly tourists in August with crisp temps, clear-blue skies and resplendent scenery.
-Plenty of continent-wide festivals can see you travel far and wide this month, and unique wildlife spectacles may just entice you to add the Amazon and Galapagos Islands to your South America travel itinerary.
-August is simply a fantastic month to travel to South America!
+With plenty of continent-wide festivals, you can travel far and wide this month, while unique wildlife spectacles may just entice you to add the Amazon and Galapagos Islands to your itinerary.
+If you're wondering where to go in South America in August, this guide covers the top destinations for an unforgettable trip!

 - August Snapshot